meg217/KiwiWebsite/README.md

     -install python https://www.python.org/downloads/

+    -router config checkbox the bootstrap and name the host localhost and any other user pass you want

     -first thig is to set up mysql, select the all and download

     -go to mysql and import data, import it from the dump file into a new schema named kiwi_website